-The CPF sponsors a program that provides discounts on purchase prices, down payment assistance, reduced Realtor fees, reduced mortgage costs, and other benefits that collectively help close the housing affordability gap by increasing officers’ purchasing power.
-The program seeks to provide assistance for two officers per year.
+The CPF sponsors a program that provides discounts on purchase prices, down payment and settlement expenses assistance, reduced Realtor fees, reduced mortgage costs, and other benefits that collectively help close the housing affordability gap by increasing officers’ purchasing power.
+The program seeks to provide assistance for two to three officers per year.

 The goal is to make home ownership in Charlottesville more realistic for the City’s cops – and at the same time send a strong message to these valued public servants that the community appreciates them and wants them to live in the City.